Resilient quantum electron microscopy: The measurement procedure

 We begin with a high-level description of our measurement procedure.
 Since small structural features disappear fast, it is sensible to \emph{selectively} acquire high spatial frequency (SF) data first.
-In other words, we should not waste first dose of electrons by using them to obtain low-SF data.
-More importantly, selective-SF measurement makes sense also in view of inelastic scattering: A high-SF measurement is associated with high-angle scattering, while inelastic scattering is generally associated with low-angle scattering.
-Hence high-SF measurements tend to be insensitive to inelastic scattering \cite{footnote1}.
-For these reasons, our strategy is to repeat measurement of scattered-wave amplitude at a specific SF, beginning at a large $q$ region and progressively moving inwards.
-Our selective-SF measurement is based on entanglement-enhanced electron microscopy (EEEM), wherein we compare average phase shifts between two specimen regions, each comprising sets of parallel stripes, that are placed in an alternate manner.
-Moreover, we suppress unwanted signals outside the chosen SF by \emph{not} quantum-enhance them.
-This makes sense because small high-SF signal deteriorates when a larger low-SF background is present \cite{Suppl_Mat_III}.
+Selective-SF measurement makes sense also in view of inelastic scattering because high-SF measurements, associated with high-angle scattering, tend to be insensitive to small-angle inelastic scattering for reasons to be described later.
+Hence our strategy is to repeat measurement of scattered-wave amplitude at a specific SF, beginning at a large $q$ region and progressively moving inwards in the far field.
+We show that universal QEM, irrespective of the physical system it is based on, allows for such selective-SF measurement.
+However, selective-SF measurement may most easily be understood as an extended version of entanglement-enhanced electron microscopy (EEEM, see Appendix A) based on superconducting qubits.

+We suppress unwanted signals outside the chosen SF by \emph{not} performing phase-to-amplitude conversion and by \emph{not} quantum-enhance them.
+As discussed in the previous section, unwanted low-resolution signals tend to be larger than the high-resolution signal we are after in typical biological specimens.
+Such unwanted large signal adversely interfere with high resolution measurement because the relation between the phase shift to contrast is not exactly linear in phase contrast microscopy.